River Nile

 Fishing

-For those looking to encounter fun in Africa’s longest river, they can go out for white water rafting.
+For those looking to encounter fun in Africa’s longest river, they can go out for whitewater rafting.
 The grade five water rafting is an unforgettable experience of all times.

 Kayaking

-While visiting the source of the Nile, tourists can also see the John Speke monument he first explorer to find the source of the Nile.
+While visiting the source of the Nile, tourists can also see the John Speke monument he first explorer to find the source of the Nile. on e can also take on bungee jumping.

 The source of the Nile can be accessed from Kampala it’s about one and half hours drive east of the city.